7orcas/style3/README.md

 open source erp

-Concept: THe buyer-seller relationship is at the heart of the design
+Concept: The buyer-seller relationship is at the heart of the design.

+Design patterns:
+1. Products are based on a style-color-size model